Suzunosuke Akado: The Birdman with Three Eyes

 Suzunosuke Akado: The Birdman with Three Eyes (赤胴鈴之助 三つ目の鳥人, Akadō Suzunosuke: Mitsume no chōjin) is a 1958 Japanese tokusatsu fantasy drama film directed by Kazuo Mori, and written by Shigeo Okamoto.
 It is the seventh entry in the Suzunosuke Akado film series, after Suzunosuke Akado: The One-Legged Demon, which was released the previous year.
 Suzunosuke Akado: The Birdman with Three Eyes stars Shoji Umewaka, Tamao Nakamura, Yatarō Kurokawa, and Ryūzaburō Mitsuoka.
 The film was followed by Suzunosuke Akado: The Thunder Man of Kurokumo Valley, released in the same year on November 15.

 Plot

-A three-eyed birdman appears in the town of Edo kidnapping children Suzunosuke Akado (Shoji Umewaka) must defeat the birdman before he turns the town into chaos.
+A three-eyed birdman appears in the town of Edo kidnapping children and Suzunosuke Akado (Shoji Umewaka) must defeat the birdman before he turns the town into chaos.

 Cast

 Release

 Suzunosuke Akado: The Birdman with Three Eyes was released in Japan on March 11, 1958 and re-released in Japan on July 17, 1971 as a double feature with Gamera vs. Zigra.

 The film was released on DVD by Victor Film on December 20, 2002.